ladsantos/flatstar/README.md

 * Supersampling for the situations where you need coarse arrays but do not want to lose precision in stellar disk intensity (i.e., no hard pixel boundaries).
 * Upscaling for the situations where you want to save on computation time but need high-resolution intensity maps (the price to pay here is that there is some precision loss in intensities).
 * Resampling is done with the C-libraries of `pillow`, which means they are as fast as it goes.
+* You can add planetary transits with pixel-perfect settings for impact parameter and first/fourth contacts.

 ## Installation